its7ARC/its7ARC/README.md

 - 🔭 I’m currently working on making quality education accesible to All for Free.
 - 🌱 I’m currently into Competitive Programming and learning Machine Learning, Deep Learning as well.
 - 👯 I’m looking to collaborate on multiple Web apps.
-- 💬 Ask me about anything you want to..
+- 💬 Ask me anything.
 - 📫 How to reach me:
   - [Gmail](its7arc@gmail.com)
   - [Instagram](https://www.instagram.com/its7arc/)